 On April 14, 2022, an ISI Advisory Group online meeting was organized using Microsoft Teams, to discuss ISI's role in IHP-IX (2022-2029).
 Participants from the Advisory Group in the meeting included Prof. Manfred Spreafico (ISI Advisory Group Chair), Prof. Des.
-Walling (ISI Advisory Group Member), Prof. Cheng Liu (ISI Technical Secretariat), and Dr. Anil Mishra & Dr. Koen Verbist representing UNESCO-IHP Secretariat.
-Dr. Ying Zhao from IRTCES and Ms. Marcela Ramirez Quevedo from Paulina UNESCO-IHP also participated in the meeting.
+Walling (ISI Advisory Group Member), Prof. Cheng Liu (ISI Technical Secretariat), and Dr. Anil Mishra & Dr. Koen Verbist representing UNESCO-IHP

+Secretariat.
+Dr. Ying Zhao from IRTCES and Ms. Paulina Marcela Ramirez Quevedo from UNESCO-IHP also participated in the meeting.

 First, Dr. Koen Verbist, from IHP secretariat, who now coordinating ISI instead of Dr. Anil Mishra, and Dr. Ying Zhao, who is a new contact person from IRTCES, were welcomed.
 Prof. Cheng Liu provided a brief summary of ISI activities and the ISI Technical Secretariat within IRTCES.
-Dr. Koen Verbist reported on institutional developments related to the UNESCO IHP, the upcoming 25th IHP Council meeting and the new framework for the planning, implementation and IHP Flagship monitoring of Initiatives.
-Streamlining ISI to fit the new Flagship Programme guidelines, and ISI's role in IHP-IX (2022-2029) were discussed.
+Dr. Koen Verbist reported on institutional developments related to the UNESCO IHP, the upcoming 25th IHP Council meeting and the new framework for the planning, implementation and of IHP Flagship Initiatives. monitorina Streamlining ISI to fit the new Flagship Programme guidelines, and ISI's role in IHP-IX (2022-2029) were discussed.

-Welcome to Dr. Koen Verbist from UNESCO Headquarters, who will be coordinating ISI from the IHP secretariat working at the Intergovernmental Hydrological Programme (IHP) at UNESCO Headquarters in Paris, where he is responsible for supporting research programmes on Hydrological Systems, Climate Change and Adaptation, as well as supporting the implementation of the International Sediment Initiative (ISI) and the G-WADI Flagship Programme on water resources management in arid and semi-arid regions.
+Welcome to Dr. Koen Verbist from UNESCO Headquarters, who will be coordinating ISI from the IHP secretariat

+Dr. Koen Verbist is a Specialist Programme working at the Intergovernmental Hydrological Programme (IHP) UNESCO at Headquarters in Paris, where he is responsible for supporting research programmes

+Hydrological Systems, Climate Change and Adaptation, as well as supporting the implementation of the International Sediment Initiative (ISI) and the G-WADI Flagship Programme on water resources management in arid and semi-arid regions.